 Make the Crumble Topping

-For the topping, in a small bowl stir together the oats and cinnamon.
-Using a pastry blender, cut in the butter until the mixture resembles coarse crumbs.
+In a small bowl, stir together the oats and cinnamon.
+Using a pastry blender or a couple of knives, cut in the butter until the mixture resembles coarse crumbs.

 Sprinkle the oat mixture on top of the muffin batter.
-Bake for 20 to 22 minutes or until a toothpick inserted in centers comes out clean.
+Bake for 20 to 22 minutes, or until a toothpick inserted into the centers comes out clean.

-Cool in muffin cups on a wire rack for 5 minutes.
+Cool the muffin on a wire rack for 5 minutes.
 Remove muffins from muffin tin and serve warm.

-- When selecting rolled oats for baking there are two options: Old-fashioned rolled oats and quick cooking rolled oats.
+When selecting rolled oats for baking you have two options: old-fashioned rolled oats and quick-cooking rolled oats.
 In most recipes, quick-cooking oats and old-fashioned oats are interchangeable.
 Both have been flattened with large rollers, but quick-cooking oats have been cut into smaller pieces.
 As a result, quick-cooking oats cook faster, and they offer a more delicate texture to baked goods and desserts.
 For a heartier texture, use old-fashioned oats.